Ten al-Qaeda inmates escape from prison in eastern Yemen | Business

 - Yemen

-Ten jailed al-Qaeda militants have escaped from prison in Yemen's eastern province of Hadramawt, security officials said on Friday.
+Ten jailed al-Qaida militants have escaped from prison in Yemen's eastern province of Hadramawt, security officials said on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)